zycyc/LAMBDA/README.md

 - Automatically extracts your email communication patterns from Gmail
 - Fine-tunes LLaMA models on your email style using LoRA
 - Creates AI-generated draft responses for unread emails
-- Supports both Apple Silicon (MLX) and CUDA GPUs
+- Supports both Apple Silicon (MLX) and CUDA GPUs (NOTE: CUDA has NOT been implemented yet)

 ## Requirements
 - Python 3.10+